Skip to main content

 Why This Matters to our GenAI Strategy

 As our product teams continue to innovate and find new ways to adopt LLMs and ML, our technology goal is to enable model choice and adopt a culture that lets our teams use the right model for the job.
-This is consistent with our leadership principles that supports adoption of new technologies to enhance client experiences.
+This is consistent with our leadership principles, which support the adoption of new technologies to enhance client experiences.
 With the adoption of managed MLflow and Databricks, our GenAI strategy supports a unified experience that includes a range of more fine-tuned open-source models alongside commercial LLMs that are already embedded in our products.